HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-20-contact-us-email.md

 ### Negative Consequences

 - We do not yet know the volume of submissions that will come through this feedback channel.
 A more robust Help-Desk-type of solution may be warranted in the future.
 We should revisit this decision if/when managing this inbox becomes unwieldy.
+- There are no built-in, convenient ways to run analyses on an email inbox, or tag and filter messages by categories.
+It may be difficult to track metrics on common/recurring themes.
+This may become more of an issue as the number of submissions grows.

 ## Pros and cons of other options